7h30th3r0n3/Evil-M5Core2/README.md

 </div></div>

+## NEW feature ! from v1.3.2 : Handshake Master, Raw Sniffing, Client Sniff & Wi-Fi Channel Visualizer!!!
+### Introducing powerful new features that enhance network scanning and analysis capabilities.

+1. **Handshake Master**:
+   - Like Wardriving Master, it capture EAPOL frames across multiple Wi-Fi channels using Sniffer Slaves that you can find in slave folder.
+You can monitor different channels simultaneously from cardputer to ensure no handshakes are missed during your scans.

+2. **Wi-Fi Raw Sniffing**:
+   - Sniff everything on a specific Wi-Fi channel.
+This feature provides you with a detailed view of all network traffic on the selected channel in a pcap, perfect for deep packet analysis.

+3. **Sniff Raw Client**:
+   - Analyze the data leaking from clients connected to your evil portal by sniffing the entire network.
+This functionality helps in understanding how clients interact with the AP and potential leak more informations about the decice that connect to it.

+4. **Wi-Fi Channel Visualizer**:
+   - Visualize the usage of the 13 Wi-Fi channels in the 2.4GHz band.
+This tool helps identify which channels are used near you.

 ## NEW feature ! from v1.3.1 : WebUi BadUSB !!!
 ### You can now plug the device and edit, add or launch badusb script from WebUi panel